JoshMate/Monolith/README.md

 Version: 0.9

+**THIS MAP IS CURRENTLY IN ALPHA IT IS NOT FINISHED, BUT YOU ARE WELCOME TO HELP TEST**

 ## Description
 Monolith focuses on more real world Take and Hold scenarios.
 You will be defending from a single main direction rather than being flanked from all directions.